Howard Carter: Early life

 In early 1902, Carter began searching the Valley of the Kings on his own.
-He initially aimed at the southeast rocky wall of the valley basin.
-Despite being an inaccessible area, within three days, he found what he was looking for: stone steps, a sepulchral entrance, a corridor, a sarcophagus chamber, in short, the last home of the fourth Thutmose, carefully stripped (except for a few furnishings and a cart).
+He initially aimed at the southeast rocky wall of the valley basin, despite it being an inaccessible area.
+Within three days, he found what he was looking for: stone steps, a sepulchral entrance, a corridor, and a sarcophagus chamber.
+In short, he had found the last home of the fourth Thutmose, carefully stripped (except for a few furnishings and a cart).
 While digging to find Thutmose IV's final resting place, Carter unearthed an alabaster cup and a small blue scarab with Queen Hatshepsut's name on it.

 In February 1903, 60 m north of the tomb of Thutmose IV, Carter found a stone bearing the ring with the name of Hatshepsut.

 In 1904, after a dispute with local people over tomb thefts, he was transferred to the Inspectorate of Lower Egypt.
 Carter was praised for his improvements in the protection of, and accessibility to, existing excavation sites, and his development of a grid-block system for searching for tombs.
 The Antiquities Service also provided funding for Carter to head his own excavation projects.

 Carter resigned from the Antiquities Service in 1905 after a formal inquiry into what became known as the Saqqara Affair, a violent confrontation that took place on 8 January 1905 between Egyptian site guards and a group of French tourists.
 Carter sided with the Egyptian personnel, refusing to apologise when the French authorities made an official complaint.
 Moving back to Luxor, Carter was without formal employment for nearly three years.
 He made a living by painting and selling watercolours to tourists and, in 1906, acting as a freelance draughtsman for Theodore Davis.